TheAngryRaven/DovesLapTimer/HELPME.md

 No.

+> Draw a box around the finish line?

+Absolutely not, I just want crossing-lines to consist of two GPS cords.

 ### Let me explain... more
 So here you can see the problem, now the start/finish line is "marked properly" for this track, but this is still throws the simple "distance to line" idea out the window if you end up getting pushed to the outside.
 This example data is "perfect conditions".
 (Ill try to gather some "bad" data next time the long track is run to better test).